LinSSID

 The channel view gives a graphical representation of available WiFi networks with signal strength (y axis) and channel width (x axis)

-But the program can still be installed in its latest version from Ubuntu’s Universe repository and does what it should do, provided that the own user account belongs to the group of administrators: With a click on Start, LinSSID scans the location in the 2.4 and (if available) 5 MHz band and prepares the result graphically: either on a time axis or as a diagram with channel/signal strength.
+So the program can still be installed in its latest version from Ubuntu’s Universe repository and does what it should do, provided that the own user account belongs to the group of administrators: With a click on Start, LinSSID scans the location in the 2.4 and (if available) 5 MHz band and prepares the result graphically: either on a time axis or as a diagram with channel/signal strength.

 Installation